Arcella formosa Nicholls, 2005

 Diagnosis: Shell resembling a pie, irregular in outline and with an irregular pattern of rib-like structures and depressions; ribs often darker than the rest of the shell.
 Multinucleated, up to 25 nuclei.

 Dimensions: Nicholls: diameter 135-265 µm; my measurements: diameter 114-345 µm.
 Tests of the population of the Bert Bospad varied in size between 114 and 230 µm!

 Ecology: Freshwater; in sediment of mesotrophic ditches and water with Sphagnum, and between Hottonia palustris.
 Rare.
-I found this species in 't Hol, the Bert Bospad and around the Naardermeer, all in the Netherlands.
-Nicholls described it from Canada (2005) and it has been found in Northern Germany by Hans Rothauscher (2017) and Ralf Meisterfeld (Mecklenburg) and also in Central Poland (Meisterfeld).
+I found this species in 't Hol (1982), along the Bert Bospad (2017) and in ditches around the Naardermeer (2016), all in the Netherlands.
+Ken Nicholls described it from Canada (2005) and it has been found in Northern Germany by Hans Rothauscher (2017) and Ralf Meisterfeld (Mecklenburg) and also in Central Poland (Meisterfeld).

 Remarks: This species was first recognized by Siemensma, 1982, who only published a drawing with the name Arcella robusta.
 Later this species was also found by Nicholls in Canada and formally described by him as Arcella formosa.